kubescape/sneeffer/README.md

     myNode=minikube

 ## installing and running steps to run as k8s daemonset
-1. kubectl apply -f ./kubescape_sneeffer_Daemonset.yaml
+1. kubectl apply -f ./kubescape_sneeffer_Daemonset.yaml - it will apply to default namespace

 ### for developers
 #### installing steps to run locally